 For established investors, rising interest rates will mean their properties rise in value as the Looney improves its valuation.
-This will subsequently raise the barrier to entry for first-time investors, however, and could potentially heat up Canada’s already-active real estate market.
+This will subsequently raise the barrier to entry for first-time investors, however, and could potentially heat Canada’s already-active real estate market.

 If you own a property you purchased with a variable-rate mortgage, your investment is susceptible to interest rate changes by the Bank of Canada.
 As the central bank prepares to battle inflation, it’s advisable for real estate investors of all experience levels to prepare accordingly.

 Many policy analysts expect the USMCA to have largely positive effects on the economics of Mexico, the United States and Canada.
-For commercial real estate investors in Canada and the rest of North America, this could already be proving an economic boon.
+For commercial real estate investors in Canada and the rest of North America, this could already be proving an economic boom.